rkotze/rkotze.github.io/_posts/2018-06-15-iterators-generators-async.md

 console.log(gen.next()) // => { value: undefined, done: true }
 ```

-In the above example you can see `return` ends the generator and sets the state to done.
+In the above example `return` ends the generator and sets the done state to true.
 Anything after that is not reached.

 ### Delegate to another generator